harisali-2517/Siemens-Temperature-Control-With-PID-Simulation/README.md

-# Closed-Loop Temperature Control & Signal Processing
+# Temperature Control with PID Simulation

 A thermal control loop and signal processing architecture programmed on a **Siemens S7-1200 (CPU 1215C)** using **TIA Portal**.